approov/quickstart-maui-httpclient/SHAPES-EXAMPLE.md

 ## RUNNING THE SHAPES APP WITH APPROOV

-Make sure you have selected the correct project (Shapes.App.iOS), build mode (Release) and target device (Generic Device) settings.
+Make sure you have selected the correct build mode (Release) and target device (Generic Device) settings.

 ![Target Device](readme-images/target-device.png)

-Select the `Build` menu and then `Archive for Publishing`.
+Select the `Build` menu and then `Publish`.
 Once the archive file is ready you can either `Ad Hoc`, `Enterprise` or `Play Store` depending on the platform, sign it and save it to disk.

 ![Build IPA Result](readme-images/build-ipa-result.png)

 Install the `ApproovShapes.ipa` or `.apk` file on the device.
 You will need to remove the old app from the device first.
-If using Mac OS Catalina and targeting iOS, simply drag the `ipa` file to the device.
+If using a recent Mac OS Version (greater than Catalina) and targeting iOS, simply drag the `ipa` file to the device.
 Alternatively, using `Xcode` you can select `Window`, then `Devices and Simulators` and after selecting your device click on the small `+` sign to locate the `ipa` archive you would like to install.
 For Android you will need to use the command line tools provided by Google.

 ![Install IPA Visual Studio](readme-images/install-ipa.png)